rabbitmq/rabbitmq-website/site/streams.md

 limitations under the License.
 -->

-# Stream NOSYNTAX
+# Streams NOSYNTAX

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

-A stream is a new persistent and replicated data structure in RabbitMQ which models an append-only log with non-destructive consumer semantics.
+Streams are a new persistent and replicated data structure in RabbitMQ which models an append-only log with non-destructive consumer semantics.
-It can be used as a regular AMQP 0.9.1 queue or through a new binary protocol plugin and associated client(s).
+They can be used as a regular AMQP 0.9.1 queue or through a new binary protocol plugin and associated client(s).

 This page covers the concepts of streams, their usage as AMQP 0.9.1 queues, and